arjunsavel/scope/README.md

 For more details, see <a href="https://scope-astr.readthedocs.io/en/latest/">the documentation</a>.

 Ideally, most user interaction with `scope` will simply occur through the input file (`scope/input.txt`).
-Any data field in a row marked with the [DB] flag can be pulled from a local database.
+Any data field in a row marked with the [DB] flag can be pulled from a local database by inputting `DATABASE`.
 In our case, a database simply refers to a CSV containing contents from <a href="https://exoplanetarchive.ipac.caltech.edu/">the Exoplanet Archive</a>, with planet parameters resolved with the planet name.